Ready, Douglas D. (ddr2111)

 Background

 Douglas Ready is Professor of Education and Public Policy, and Director of the Consortium for Policy Research in Education (https://www.tc.columbia.edu/cpre/), at Teachers College, Columbia University.
 His research explores the links between education policy, social policy, and educational equity, with a particular focus on how contemporary policies and programs moderate or exacerbate socio-demographic disparities in student opportunities and outcomes.
-This work has received over $17 million in support from government and private philanthropic organizations, including the National Science Foundation, U.S. Department of Education (i3, EIR), Spencer Foundation, Robin Hood Foundation, the Jameel Poverty Action Lab (J-PAL) at MIT, the Eric and Wendy Schmidt Fund for Strategic Innovation, Jacobs Foundation, Rauch Foundation, Fundação Lemann, Itaú Social, and Instituto Peninsula.
+This work has received almost $20 million in support from government and private philanthropic organizations, including the National Science Foundation, U.S. Department of Education (i3, EIR), Gates Foundation, Blueprint Labs @ MIT, Spencer Foundation, Robin Hood Foundation, the Jameel Poverty Action Lab (J-PAL) at MIT, the Eric and Wendy Schmidt Fund for Strategic Innovation, Jacobs Foundation, Rauch Foundation, Fundação Lemann, Itaú Social, and Instituto Peninsula.
 He has also led evaluation and review studies with corporate partners including Apple, McGraw Hill, Pearson, and Houghton Mifflin Harcourt.
-Representative publications have appeared in Educational Evaluation and Policy Analysis, Educational PolicySociology of Education, Educational ResearcherAmerican Educational Research JournalAmerican Journal of EducationTeachers College Record, Research in Higher Education, Early Childhood Research QuarterlyEarly Education and Development, as well as in books and edited volumes published by the Brookings Institution, National Academies, Teachers College Press, and the American Educational Research Association.
+Representative publications have appeared in Educational Evaluation and Policy Analysis, Educational PolicySociology of Education, Educational ResearcherAmerican Educational Research JournalAmerican Journal of EducationTeachers College Record, Research in Higher Education, Journal of Education for Students Placed at Risk, Early Childhood Research QuarterlyEarly Education and Development, as well as in books and edited volumes published by the Brookings Institution, National Academies, Teachers College Press, and the American Educational Research Association.
 He has served on the Editorial Boards of Educational Evaluation and Policy Analysis and American Educational Research Journal, and as Associate Editor of Sociology of Education.

 Selected Publications